camilaagw/DS-DE-training-notes/2-How-to-win-a-DS-competition-coursera/README.md

 ### Interactions
 Concatenated categories, multiplication or division of numerical features.
 Examples: click rates, price per `m^2`,  calculated distances with Pytagoras theorem.
-These features are beneficial for methods such as GBT as they experience dificultiexs with approximations of multiplications and divisions
+These features are beneficial for methods such as GBT as they experience difficulties with approximations of multiplications and divisions.

 * We have a lot of possible interactions − `N*N` for `N` features.
 Even more if use several types in interactions
 * Need to reduce its’ number by
-   a.
-Dimensionality reduction
+   - Dimensionality reduction
-   b.
-Feature selection (for example, use random forest and calculate feature importance)
+   - Feature selection (for example, use random forest and calculate feature importance)
-* Interactions can also be extracted from decision-trees by mapping each leaf into a binary feature and using the index of the object's leaf as a value for a new categorical feature. *Somehow confusing in the video, this method needs more explanation*.
+* Interactions can also be extracted from decision-trees by mapping each leaf into a binary feature and using the index of the object's leaf as a value for a new categorical feature.
     In sklearn use `tree_model.apply()` and in xgboost use `booster.predict(pred_leaf=True)`

 ### Fractional part
 Fom 5.99, 0.99 is the factional part.
-Useful for price variables, for instance
+Useful for price variables, for instance.

 ### Statistics of groups
 For example, for a CTR task (which involves adds in different pages seen by different users) one can calculate:
 * The lowest and highest prices of adds grouping by user and page
-* How many pages user has visited
+* How many pages the user has visited
-* How many pages has the user visited per session
+* How many pages the user has visited per session
 * Standard deviation of prices
 * The most visited page

-What if there is no features to use groupby on?
+What if there are no features to use groupby on?
 We can use grouping operations on neighbors.
 For instance, in the problem of predicting rental prices one can calculate:
 * Number of houses in 500m, 1000m,..
 * Average price per square meter in 500m, 1000m,..
 * Number of schools/supermarkets/parking lots in 500m, 1000m,..
 * Distance to closest subway station or gym, etc.

 ### Matrix factorization
 General approach for dimensionality reduction and feature extracting.
 For example, can be of great use on non-curated categories.
-It is  is similar in spirit to linear models, so can use the same transformation tricks, such as `log(x+1)`
+It is  is similar in spirit to linear models, so can use the same transformation tricks, such as `log(x+1)`.

 * Can provide additional diversity: Good for ensembles
 * It is a lossy transformation.
 Its’ efficiency depends on: